Unsure of How to Start?

 Ask not what you can do for your website, ask what your website can do for you!
 Famous words by JFK, or am I getting mixed up? 😉 All joking aside, what is it that you want out of your website?

 Is your goal to have a beautiful site that educates your audience and is a one-and-done project?
 If so, a website redesign is a great fit.
+Tesla recently redesigned their site with immersive design elements, allowing the product to speak for themselves.
+This kind of design is very engaging and keeps the users glued to the page.

 Do you want a beautiful site that educates your audience AND follows best practices for the user experience and SEO, as well as increases the opportunity for website conversions?
 If so, a website audit is a great fit, and is also a one-and-done scenario.